mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/exhibitor/index.md

 The systemd unit scripts will detect the presence of the artifacts and set ownership and permissions accordingly.

+## Deploying a new cluster

-When deploying a new cluster, make sure the artifacts are generated and uploaded to the master servers prior to installing DC/OS.
+Generate the artifacts and copy the files to the master servers before installing DC/OS.